Juan Carlos Rodríguez (boxer)

 Juan Carlos Rodríguez Patiño (born August 14, 1990) is a Venezuelan professional boxer.
 As an amateur, he won a bronze medal at the 2011 Pan American Games.
 He was considered a top amateur boxer at middleweight in Venezuela.

 Amateur career

-In 2011 Rodríguez won a silver medal in first Pan American Games Qualifier at middleweight.
-He was defeated by the score of 10-4 before the silver medal at the Beijing 2008 Olympic Games by the Cuban Emilio Correa.
+In 2011 Rodríguez won a silver medal in the first Pan American Games Qualifier at middleweight.
+He was defeated by the score of 10-4 by Cuban Emilio Correa, who won the silver medal at the Beijing 2008 Olympic Games.
 At the 2011 Pan American Games held in Mexico, Rodríguez won the middleweight bronze medal.